-In October–December, the UC Berkeley department responsible for thanking donors, UDAR, contacts scholarship recipients through email to fill out a short online scholarship profile.
-Each scholarship recipient writes the scholarship profile, to express appreciation for the donors’ generosity and to help the donors feel connected to the students they are supporting.
+From October through December, UDAR contacts scholarship recipients through email to fill out a short online scholarship profile.
+Each scholarship recipient writes a scholarship profile to express appreciation for the donors’ generosity and to help the donors feel connected to the students they are supporting.

 6. UDAR sends profiles to donors (winter and spring):

 UDAR lightly edits scholarship profiles for grammar, spelling, and sensitive information.
 UDAR sends donors the scholarship profile(s) of the student(s) they are supporting.
-Your profile and experiences matter to donors, and they appreciate seeing that their money is being well spent in support of your education.
+Student profile and experiences matter to donors, and they appreciate seeing that their money is being well spent in support of students’ education.

-UC Berkeley thanks you for your important role in thanking donors and congratulates you on your achievements.
-Thank you.
+UC Berkeley thanks its scholars for the important role they play in thanking donors and congratulates them on their achievements.